Star Wars Episode I: Racer: Release

-Episode I: Racer was later ported and released for several other platforms: Nintendo 64 Dreamcast, and Game Boy Color.
-The announced PlayStation version of the game was never released.
+Episode I: Racer was ported and released for several other platforms: Nintendo 64 Dreamcast, and Game Boy Color.
+The announced PlayStation version of the game was not released.
 The Nintendo 64 version received a special edition Star Wars Episode I: Racer hardware bundle, including the standard gray and black console and a copy of the game.
 Though the Nintendo 64 cartridge can optionally take advantage of Nintendo's Expansion Pak memory unit to display additional textures, the limited capacity of the cartridge resulted in the removal of all pre-rendered cutscenes of the Windows and Macintosh versions.
 It is the first LucasArts game to be released on the Dreamcast.
-The Game Boy Color release features entirely different game play from its console and PC counterparts.
+The Game Boy Color release features entirely different gameplay from its console and PC counterparts.
 The Game Boy Color hardware is technically incapable of rendering the 3D graphics used in the other versions, so the game instead features one-on-one racing duels on abbreviated, linear tracks using an overhead 2D view.
 The Game Boy Color version of the game has an additional "rumble" feature.

 The game was re-released online via the DRM-free GOG.com store in May 2018.
-On October 18, 2019, the Nintendo 64 version was officially re-released in both a standard and Collector's Edition set with approval by Disney and Lucasfilm in limited quantities by Limited Run Games.
+On October 18, 2019, the Nintendo 64 version was re-released in both a standard and Collector's Edition set with approval by Disney and Lucasfilm in limited quantities by Limited Run Games.
 On March 26, 2020, the Nintendo Switch and PlayStation 4 versions were announced for May 12, 2020.
 The PlayStation 4 version was delayed by two weeks, with a new release date of May 26, 2020.
 On May 11, 2020, exactly one day before the Switch version's release, both the PlayStation 4 and the Nintendo Switch versions were eventually rescheduled for June 23, 2020 release due to the COVID-19 pandemic.
 The Switch version supports motion controls, allowing players to use them to operate the individual throttles of the podracer's twin engines.